ryyReid/ReidCLI/README.md

 Free, no API key, stdlib-only (`urllib` + `re`).
 Two DuckDuckGo sources, tried in order:

-1. The official Instant Answer JSON API — fast (~0.3s), but only populated for factual/entity queries ("what is X").
+1. The official Instant Answer JSON API â€” fast (~0.3s), but only populated for factual/entity queries ("what is X").
-2. The HTML-only search endpoint — slower and more exposed to DuckDuckGo's anti-bot rate limiting, but covers general search queries the fast path doesn't.
+2. The HTML-only search endpoint â€” slower and more exposed to DuckDuckGo's anti-bot rate limiting, but covers general search queries the fast path doesn't.

 Results are cached in-memory per session (5 minute TTL) so repeated queries don't re-hit the network.
 Sponsored/ad results are filtered out rather than surfaced as raw tracking links.
-Gated as `ActionKind.NETWORK` (HIGH risk by default) through the same policy engine as every other tool — expect an approval prompt in `balanced`/`strict` mode.
+Gated as `ActionKind.NETWORK` (HIGH risk by default) through the same policy engine as every other tool â€” expect an approval prompt in `balanced`/`strict` mode.

 ---